basaran/awmtt-ng/README.md

 It requires Xephyr, an Xorg-Application which can spawn a nested instance of xorg-server, allowing you to open multiple instances of Desktop Environments or Window Mangers like AwesomeWM.

 ### Installation
-ArchLinux users can find awmtt in the [AUR](https://aur.archlinux.org/packages/awmtt/).

 Example Debian/Ubuntu manual installation:
 ``` bash